AntonFalt/antonfalt.github.io/about.md

 My main interests are to spend time with my small family (fiancée + dog), friends and gaming.

 Since previously I have a bachelor in business administration, also from Linneus University.
-As I commited to this program as well I guess one could say I enjoy studying and is keen to learn.
+As I commited to this program as well, I guess one could say I enjoy studying and is keen to learn.
 Besides studying right now I also work as an advisor at an insurance company.
 This setup works fine so far as both my work and studies are rather flexible.